Undergraduate programs

 - Plastics and rubber

-According to the latest survey by the Quebec Ministry of Higher Education, Research and Technology, 47.5% of graduates with a bachelor's in chemistry decide to continue their studies, while the same proportion (47.5%) are employed.
-Of those on the labour market, 89.4% are working full time, most of them in positions related to their degree.
+According to the latest survey by the Quebec Ministry of Higher Education, Research and Technology, 52% of graduates with a Bachelor's in Chemistry pursue their studies, while the same proportion (46%) are employed.
+Of those on the labour market, 92,5% are working full time, most of them in positions related to their degree.

 The job outlook for chemists will be attractive in the coming years, in part because of the positive impact of growing public awareness of environmental safety, technological innovations and scientific discoveries.

-According to Industry Canada, the Canadian pharmaceutical industry stood 7th in the world in terms of growth over the 2009-2013 period (annual rate of 2.2%).
-Moreover, Quebec accounted for 43% of all R&D investment in Canada in 2011, the best performance of all the provinces.
+According to Industry Canada, the Canadian pharmaceutical industry stood 9th in the world in terms of growth since 2015 (annual rate of 4,1%).
+Moreover, Quebec accounted for 28% of all R&D investment in Canada in 2019, the second best performance of all the provinces.